KiraDiShira/ToyRobotSimulator/README.md

 I have implemented an `ErrorReporter` class whose responsability is to send all app exceptions to an `Exception monitoring` tool (like `Sentry`, `Fabric`, or `Rollbar`).

-I didn't implement the code for sending the exception because I assume this is out of scope.
+I didn't implement the code for sending the exception because I assumed this is out of scope.

 ## Runtime analysis